mlocati/ip-lib/README.md

     where addressType = :addressType
     and :address between rangeFrom and rangeTo
 ');

 $searchQuery->execute(array(
     ':addressType' => $address->getAddressType(),
     ':address' => $address->getComparableString(),
 ));

 $rows = $searchQuery->fetchAll();
 $searchQuery->closeCursor();
 ```

-## Non decimal notation
+### Non-decimal notation

-IPv4 addresses are usually expresses in decimal notation, for example `192.168.0.1`.
+IPv4 addresses are usually expressed in decimal notation, for example, `192.168.0.1`.

 By the way, for historical reasons, widely used libraries (and browsers) accept IPv4 addresses with numbers in octal and/or hexadecimal format.
 So, for example, these addresses are all equivalent to `192.168.0.1`: